 A rummy player must fulfill the following three conditions to make a valid declaration:

 Rummy Pure Sequence

 At least one pure sequence is required to win a game of rummy.
 A pure sequence consists of three or more consecutive cards of the same suit, with no printed or wild card joker.
 If you declare without a pure sequence, it will be an invalid one.

 Along with a pure sequence, you also need to form a second sequence, which can be pure or impure.
-Minimum two sequences are mandatory (at least one of which should be a pure sequence), but you can form more than two sequences as well.
+Minimum two sequences are mandatory (at least one of which should be a pure sequence), but you can also form more than two sequences.
 Sets are optional.

 All the Cards should be Melded